 Perhaps the oddest addition to this mix of women is Chris Hemsworth as their receptionist, Kevin.
 He’s the dimmest of dim bulb beefcakes to ever inhabit the screen.
 Every scene with him is a delight and Hemsworth plays the lovable doofus completely straight adding to the hilarity.
 Not to single out Hemsworth, each of the cast members is given a chance to shine.
 McCarthy and Wiig have an easy repartee and Leslie Jones has a bigger role than I feared she would.
 In that regard she is a big improvement over the Winston Zeddmore character Ernie Hudson filled.
 She’s not a scientist but she is courageous and brings a knowledge of New York City history that proves invaluable to solving the mystery and stopping the big bad.
 As expected, Kate Mckinnon steals the show as Holtzmann.
 Filling the Egon roll that Harold Ramis portrayed in the original she is the genius behind the Ghostbusters equipment and also the closest corollary to the sardonic, dry Venkman so memorably played by Bill Murray originally.
 Holtzmann is, in a word, delightful and her aloof reactions to the supernatural terrors never stops being funny.

-Another improvement this has on the original are the ghost busting sequences.
-While I wouldn’t call this an action movie, for the first time we really get to see what the weapons can do to the undead.
-In the finale especially it is a joy to watch the Ghostbusters tear a ghost army apart with their proton packs and other instruments of destruction.
+Another improvement over the original are the ghost busting sequences.
+While I wouldn’t call this an action movie for the first time we really get to see what the weapons can do to the undead.
+In the finale it is a joy to watch the Ghostbusters tear a ghost army apart with their proton packs and other instruments of destruction.
 The ghosts themselves seem to be a mix of computer and practical make up effects and their look perfectly capture the slightly cartoony design aesthetic of the earlier films.

 Ghostbusters is a worthy addition to the franchise and a hell of a lot of fun.
 Its funny, spooky, exciting, and a great movie to take the family.
 In some ways it surpasses the original and after the ridiculous backlash against casting all women as the titular heroes passes I think it’s going to find a lot of fans.
 Hopefully enough to get us the sequel hinted at in an after credits stinger.
 On that note, be sure to stick around through the credits for what is probably the best returning cameo and a quick series of vignettes showing what happened after the events of the movie.